andrewrmiller/reimas/README.md

 able to connect to the database.
 Other configuration options can be found in `custom-environment-variables.yaml`.

-Picstrata libraries are stored on your local machine under `/var/lib/picstrata`.
+During development, Picstrata libraries are stored on your local machine under `/var/lib/picstrata`.
 This directory should be initialized before building and running Picstrata using the following commands:

 ```
 sudo mkdir -p /var/lib/picstrata/libraries